 - Try a new type of litter.
 Some cats are particular about the effectiveness of the litter at covering up their scent.

-If the issue persists after trying these methods, it is imperative that you consult your cat’s veterinarian.
-The issue might actually be related to your cat’s health and will need to be treated as soon as possible.
+If the issue persists, you should consult your cat’s veterinarian.
+The issue could actually be related to your cat’s health.

 Training a Cat to Stop Biting

 When a kitten tends to bite during play, the most effective method for diverting this behavior is by ending play with the kitten.
 The kitten loves to play, and when cats play together, it involves playful biting.
 If the play session ends and you walk away when the kitten bites, then they may start to associate biting you with the end of play, which is not a favorable outcome for the kitten.It is especially helpful to provide toys that your kitten can bite as alternatives to biting your hand.
 When the kitten starts biting you, replace your hand with a chew toy and walk away.